rbind/blog.jemu.name/content/posts/2020-05-14-migrating-themes-and-overhauling-the-rest/index.en.md

 I tend to get these ideas stuck in my head that end up consuming me, forcing me down one rabbit hole after the other and I can only focus on something more important again after it's done, in one way or another.

 Anyway, somehow I got my blog on my mind again, maybe because I realized there were many bits around the theme I didn't like, stuff I never really got working right, and an overall desire to just revamp the hole thing.
-In situations like this, I often think about this line from Terry Pratchett's *[Going Postal](https://en.wikipedia.org/wiki/Terry_Pratchett%27s_Going_Postal)*, the first Discworld book I ever read:
+In situations like this, I often think about this line from *Going Postal*, the first Discworld book I ever read:

+{{< blockquote author="Tolliver Groat" link="https://en.wikipedia.org/wiki/Terry_Pratchett%27s_Going_Postal" title="Terry Pratchett's “Going Postal“" >}}
-> "Sometimes things smash so bad it’s better to leave it alone than try to pick up the pieces.
+"Sometimes things smash so bad it’s better to leave it alone than try to pick up the pieces.
 I mean, where would you start?"
->
-> --- Tolliver Groat
+{{< /blockquote >}}

 So I decided to start from scratch, more or less, by switching to a different theme ([Coder]) which has a couple benefits I like or grew to appreciate given my 3+ years of hugo/blogdown experience: